sergei-romanenko/agda-Pythagoras/README.md

 ## Files:

-* `Cancel.agda`
-  The definition of cancel.

 * `Cancellative.agda`
   The definition of cancellative abelian monoid.

-* `Property.agda`
-  Helper functions of a cancellative abelian monoid.

-* `Lemma.agda`
-  A lemma for the proof of the main theorem in `Theorem.agda`.

 * `Theorem.agda`
   The main theorem which is originally proved by Thierry Coquand: